Cecil Gershwin Palmer: Fan depictions

 Fink and Cranor encourage the creation of fan art of the character.
 Few aspects of Cecil's physical appearance are revealed to the audience and, due to this absence of canon descriptions, many fan artists look to each other's work to create an image of him.
-Fan art of Cecil has an tendency to be incredibly consistent.
+Fan art of Cecil has a tendency to be incredibly consistent.
 Artists often depict Cecil with similar attributes; he is white, wears glasses, and, contrary to the show, is a good dresser who wears sweater vests, suspenders, and some form of tie.
 He very often has a third eye.
 His eyes are commonly purple or black, and he may have sharpened teeth or tentacles.
 Fan art frequently shows him with tattoos that are often of purple eyes and that may look like "tribal and cult" tattoos.
 His hair is commonly blonde, but that is not as consistent as other traits.
 Fan art sometimes follows Baldwin's appearance, but mostly follows the preset fan-created Cecil.
 Not all art depicts Cecil has a human or humanoid character, however.
 According to Baldwin, he once saw a piece depicting Cecil as a moth.

-Cecil is also frequently depicted as an abled-bodied white man; this has caused contention within the fandom.
+Cecil is also frequently depicted as an able-bodied white man; this has caused contention within the fandom.
 An argument embraced by some fans is that all headcanons of Cecil are true, no matter which race they are, because there is no evidence to contradict them.
 Other fans find the fact that he is disproportionately depicted in such a manner is evidence that the fandom prioritizes white characters.
 The common fan imagining of Cecil has led to Cecil's doppelganger, Kevin, who is voiced by African American actor Kevin R. Free, being drawn as white as well.
 In The Iconography of Fanart, EJ Nielsen argued that drawing Kevin as white could be seen as whitewashing within the fandom.
 Drawings depicting Cecil as non-white do exist and are looked on favorably by Baldwin.
 According to one fan on Reddit c.
 2014, “the Cecils [in fanart] slowly evolve[d]" as the series progressed, and they noted an increase in the overall number of "Cecils of color" being created.